donutapn/crypter/README.md

 Jgnnq Yqtnf

+# Tips
--(Wordlist)Use for decrypt the hashed text.
+- (Wordlist)Use for decrypt the hashed text.
--You can add wordlist by add text file with wordlist and rename it to "w" with next number to the exist one.
+- You can add wordlist by add text file with wordlist and rename it to "w" with next number to the exist one.
--XOR, OR, AND use the key as "utf-8".
+- XOR, OR, AND use the key as "utf-8".
--rot13, rot47; You can key "all" instead amount of rotation to see all rotation.
+- rot13, rot47; You can key "all" instead amount of rotation to see all rotation.
--You can key "name" to set or rename your name.
+- You can key "name" to set or rename your name.
--Be polite with this program.
+- Be polite with this program.
--Let's try.
+- Let's try.